surpiya19/university-rankings/README.md

 ## 🧩 Dev Container Setup

-The .devcontainer configuration ensures your environment is **always ready** — no manual installs are required.
+The .devcontainer configuration ensures the environment is **always ready** — no manual installs are required.
 ##### 🔧 Includes
 - Python 3.12
 - SQLite3 CLI